smokentar/smokentar/_posts/2024-04-05-aws-reusable-actions-library.md

 ## Overview

-As an engineer in a managed services provider, I have observed that a lot of churn is attributed to repetitive and less innovative work.
-This mostly impacts junior engineers who don't yet have the experience to deliver projects and are mainly assigned to support roles.

-Junior engineers are valuable, I see them as the mids and seniors of tomorrow.
-As a junior, I would have enjoyed having access to some library, allowing me to easily automate a task which I have already done manually a few times, so I could invest my time in learning something new.

-That's why I created and open-sourced this project.
+As an engineer in a managed services provider I want to automate any manual task that I will perform more than twice.
+I'm confident my colleagues follow a similar methodology.

+Unfortunately, engineering individuality leads to a fragmented landscape of custom scripts, many of which perform similar functions but are written, tested and maintained independently.

+Just imagine having to run a global operation script against production, and you have to write it from scratch.
+Say you are a 10x engineer and cook up the code in lightning speed, now time to execute.
+> "Fear leads to anger, anger leads to hate, hate leads to suffering." - Master Yoda

+My motivation for creating this library is to 1. remove suffering from the equation, 2. ensure effort is not wasted, but built upon, and 3. get some practice on hosting open-source from scratch.

 ## The project

 The library is a collection of reusable Amazon Web Services actions, written in Python, on top of Boto3, that can be used to automate common cloud tasks.

-It is designed to be easy to use and extend, allowing engineers to quickly automate repetitive tasks, even with limited coding experience.
+Think of ```ec2.discover_unused_security_groups()```
+instead of 500 lines of boilerplate code.

 #### Flexible
 Actions can be used individually (CLI) or linked together to form workflows (programmatic).